RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 #Enabled 1 / Disabled 0 - Set this plugin as enabled - Default value 1
 plugin_enabled=1
 ```

+Each plugin can be enabled/disabled setting `plugin_enabled` var to `1`or `0`, but bear in mind tha the plugins system can be enabled/disabled globally using the `AIRGEDDON_PLUGINS_ENABLED` option.
+More info at Wiki [Options Section]

 Then, next section will be used to set some requirements for the plugin.
 It means that the plugin will be active only if the requirements are met: